Resources

 Symptoms

-When you install, uninstall, or update GraphicSchedule, you may receive an error, or the installer doesn’t complete successfully.
+When you install GraphicSchedule, you may receive an error, or the installer doesn’t complete successfully.

 Resolution